ehsansheikhiitk/UniversalToken/README.md

 - 👀 I’m interested in programming and building Android and iOS applications.
 - 🌱 I’m currently learning Deep Machine Learning.
 - 💞️ I’m looking to collaborate on minor as well as major projects related to my field.
-- 📫 How to reach me: You can contact me on email: ehsansheikh20@gmail.com.
+- 📫 You can reach me on my email: ehsansheikh20@gmail.com.

 <!---
 ehsansheikhiitk/ehsansheikhiitk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.